SeanRobb/exchange-monitor/README.md

 1. exchange *(String)* - This is the exchange name that should be used to query
 2. api.key *(String)* - This is the api key needed to view the exchange trade history
 3. secret.key *(String)* - This is the secret needed to pair with the key
+4. monitor.interval *(String)* - __OPTIONAL__ This is a cron that will be how often your account will be polled for new trades.
+If nothing is set the default will be every minute.
-4. notification.test *(Boolean)* - __OPTIONAL__  This will send a test notification when the program is started.
+5. notification.test *(Boolean)* - __OPTIONAL__  This will send a test notification when the program is started.
 If nothing is set the default will be false.

 ### Additional Slack Specific Environment Variables
 1. slack.url *(String)* - This is the Slack Webhook Url needed for notification